 To get a little more granular, the bulk of the IoT market will be in IT services, connectivity, and the physical devices.
 “Together, they are estimated to account for over two-thirds of the worldwide IoT market in 2020, with devices (modules/sensors) alone representing 31.8% of the total,” says IDC.
 “By 2020, IDC expects that IoT purpose-built platforms, application software, and ‘as a service’ offerings will capture a larger percentage of revenue.”

 What does this fast growth mean in the home and in business?

-By the end of the decade, the home will have a plethora of appliances backed by cloud server hosting: from laundry machines to refrigerators to security systems to thermostats to televisions.
+By the end of the decade, the home will have a plethora of appliances backed by virtual private server hosting: from laundry machines to refrigerators to security systems to thermostats to televisions.
 Of course, our vehicles will be connected too.

 Each of these different Internet of things components will interact with their own cloud infrastructure to store and process information, and to get software downloads with new features and security updates.
 Essentially, we will be wired into a jumble of IT systems that will make our residences as cloud-complex as a large company.

 At the same time, computing in the world of business will become increasingly diversified and complicated too.
 Enterprises will be tasked with monitoring thousands of IoT devices that are transferring gigabytes of information every day.
 The same as the home, each product will be tied into its own cloud, which means that individual businesses could be connected with hundreds or even thousands of disparate cloud servers.

 Clearly the fast growth and increasing complexity needs to be addressed.
 Let’s look at one argument that our focus should be placed on the backend rather than interoperability.